EuroPython/website/data/pages-content/volunteers.md

   - Introduce the speakers to the audience
   - Signal time left to the speakers
   - Make sure talks are finished on time
-  - Moderate Q&A session and help with passing around microphones and introduce remote attendees.
+  - Moderate Q&A session and help with passing around microphones and introduce remote attendees
-  - This job involves speaking in front of people, moderation, and walking with a microphone
+  - This job involves speaking in front of people, moderation, and walking with a microphone.

 ### T-Shirt Handout

   - Hand out the conference T-shirt
-  - This job involves standing and lifting light items
+  - This job involves standing and lifting light items.

 ### Set Up/Tear Down